jamie120/ms4-wild-mile/README.md

 - Product Detail Page
     * The product image stacks at the medium breakpoint and below, above the product information.
     * For large devices, the two columns occupy only 4 parts of the grid, an offset of 2 is added to the image container to maintain proportions.
-This design helps bring content to the center of the screen.
+This design helps bring content to the centre of the screen.

 - Shopping Bag Page
     * The shopping bag displays a table with order information to the user at medium breakpoints and above.
     * At smaller breakpoints the table is hidden and the table content is rendered to the page using the Bootstrap grid, not in the constraints of a HTML table.
 This allows the information to be better displayed and styled on the smaller device size, resulting in a better user experience.

 - Checkout Page
-    * The shopping bag content stacks above the delivery and payment details at medium breakpoint and below.
+    * The shopping bag content stacks above the delivery and payment details at the medium breakpoint and below.
 This makes best use of screen space and allows for the delivery and payment elements to remain clear and legible on mobile devices.

 - About Page
-    * The two column layout stacks into a single column at the medium breakpoint and below.
+    * The two-column layout stacks into a single column at the medium breakpoint and below.

 - FAQ Page
-    * The two column layout stacks into a single column at the medium breakpoint and below.
+    * The two-column layout stacks into a single column at the medium breakpoint and below.

 - Profile Page
     * The profile navigation links stack above the default delivery information at the large breakpoint and below.
 Resulting in better use of space on mobile and tablet.

 - My Listings / Saved Listings
-    * The three card elements stack into a single column at the medium breakpoint and below.
+    * The card elements stack into a single column at the medium breakpoint and below.

 - Authentication Pages
-    * The main column containing the allauth form/data occupies full width (12) at the medium breakpoint and smaller.
-Otherwise it's set at 6, at the left of the screen.
+    * The main column containing the allauth form/data occupies full width of the Bootstrap grid (12) at the medium breakpoint and smaller.
+Otherwise it's set at half width (6), at the left of the screen.
 The right hand column is empty space.

 <div align="right">
     <a href="#table-of-contents"> ⇧ Back To Top </a>